Bleeding heart: planting, cultivation and companion planting

 - Height at maturity 35 cm

 It can be planted anywhere in France.
-Very hardy, it can withstand temperatures around -15°C, sometimes even lower in a sheltered position.
+Very hardy, it withstands temperatures around -15°C, sometimes even lower in sheltered situations.

-It enjoys being planted in partial shade, with a few hours of sun in the morning or late afternoon, or under dappled sunlight from deciduous trees.
-The Bleeding Heart has a great quality: it can grow in soils riddled with roots, under trees, without those roots hindering its development.
-It can tolerate sunny exposure (except in southern regions) as long as the soil remains sufficiently moist and cool in summer.
+It prefers to be planted in partial shade, with a few hours of sun in the morning or late afternoon, or under dappled sunlight from deciduous trees.
+The Bleeding Heart has a great quality: it can grow in soils riddled with roots, beneath trees, without them hindering its development.
+It can tolerate sunny exposure (except in southern regions) if the soil remains sufficiently moist and cool in summer.
 Good light is essential for its flowering.
-However, we recommend planting it where it can express its full potential: protected from scorching direct sunlight under the light shade of a tree, in cool soil and sheltered from prevailing cold winds.
+However, we recommend planting it where it can express its full potential: protected from scorching direct sunlight under the light shade of a tree, in cool soil, and sheltered from prevailing cold winds.

 Once established, avoid moving it, as it takes several years to reach its full development.